larryhastings/big/README.md

 object's tracking.
 What a pain!

 big's `String` object solves all that.
 It's a drop-in replacement for Python's `str` object, and in fact is a subclass of `str`.
-The functionality it adds: any time you extract a substring of a `String` object, the substring knows its *own* offset, line number, and column number relative to the original string!
-You don't need to figure it out yourself, and you don't need to store the information separately in a fragile external object.
+What it gives you: any time you extract a substring of a `String` object, the substring knows its *own* offset, line number, and column number relative to the original string.
+You *don't* need to figure it out yourself, and you *don't* need to store the information separately using some fragile external representation.
 Any time you have a `String` object, you *automatically* know where it came from.
-(You can also specify a "source" for the text--a filename or what have you--and the `String` object will retain that too.)
+(You can even specify a "source" for the text--the original filename or what have you--and the `String` object will retain that too.)

 This makes producing syntax error messages effortless.
-If `s` is a `String` object, and represents a syntax error because it was an unexpected token, you can simply write this:
+If `s` is a `String` object, and represents a syntax error because it was an unexpected token in the middle of a text you're parsing, you can simply write this:

 ```Python
 raise SyntaxError(f'{s.where}: unexpected token {s}')
 ```

-The `where` property is a pre-formatted string containing the line and column information for the string; if you specified a "source", it contains that too.
-If you initialized the `String` with "source" set to `/home/larry/myscript.py`, and `s` was the token `whule` (whoops! mistyped `while`!), from line number 12 and column number 15, the text of the exception would read:
+`where` is a property, an automatically-formatted string containing the line and column information for the string.
+And if you specified a "source", it contains that too.
+For example, if you initialized the `String` with "source" set to `/home/larry/myscript.py`, and `s` was the token `whule` (whoops! mistyped `while`!), from line number 12, column number 15, the text of the exception would read:

 ```
 "/home/larry/myscript.py" line 12 column 15: unexpected token 'whule'